 A business process flow is a visual guide that is meant to help users complete a business process by using a set of predefined stages.
 Users are not limited to how long they can run a business process or how long they can have a stage open.
-All data that is associated with the business process flow can only be in one or more tables in Microsoft Dataverse.
-Business process flows can only have Dataverse as a data source.
+All data associated with the business process flow can only be in one or more tables in Microsoft Dataverse, and business process flows can only have Dataverse as a data source.

 Create a business process flow